sveetch/py-css-styleguide/docs/index.rst

 A Python library to build a styleguide from a CSS manifest file.

-It is way of building a styleguide without to write declarations inside CSS comments in your stylesheets.
+Goal
+****

+Many styleguide builders stand on comments in Sass or CSS sources.
+This is very verbose in sources and sometime requires you to maintain every variables values when you change them in sources.

+In our modern era we mostly build CSS from Sass or Less sources with variables/settings.
+This library encourages you to describe and structure your variables in a manifest which will be compiled to a dedicated CSS file.

+Manifest syntax rules are valid CSS (mostly using CSS3 variables).

-You build a manifest in a dedicated CSS file and it will be parsed and serialized so you can use it in your code or templates to build a styleguide.
+Then the CSS manifest is parsed to return a Python object with all your descriptions so you can use them to build your styleguide in code or a template.

-Why a dedicated CSS file for a manifest ?
-Because it can be automatically writed from your Sass sources.
-Obviously it would only work if your design is driven by variables like with *Foundation for Site* or *Bootstrap*.

-Manifest syntax rules are writed so the CSS file is still a valid CSS, mostly using CSS3 variables.

-This library provides:

-* An API to load a CSS manifest and return it has structured datas;
+Features
+********

 * A Sass source with some mixin helpers to help you to write CSS manifest from your Sass sources;

-This library doesn't provide template or application to build the styleguide page, it's up to you to integrate it in your project.
+* An interface to load a CSS manifest and return it as dictionnary of datas;
+* Django mixin and view to load manifest from your project or application (this library does not require Django, so you may use it in another way);

 Links
 *****